MarcioCerqueira/GlobalIllumination/ShadowMapping/ReadMe.txt

 	- Moment Shadow Mapping proposed in "Moment Shadow Mapping" by C. Peters and R. Klein in 2015;

 	- Revectorization-Based Shadow Mapping proposed in "Revectorization-Based Shadow Mapping" by M. Macedo and A. Apolinário in 2016;

+	- Euclidean DIstance Transform Shadow Mapping proposed in "Euclidean Distance Transform Shadow Mapping" by M. Macedo and A. Apolinário in 2017;